-April 7, 2011

-A BILL TO BE ENTITLED

-AN ACT TO REORGANIZE THE GENERAL STATUTES RELATING TO SCHOOL

-DISCIPLINE; PREVENT LITIGATION BY ADDING DEFINITIONS TO AND

-CLARIFYING AMBIGUITIES IN THE CURRENT LAW; CODIFY EXISTING CASE

-LAW; AND INCREASE LOCAL CONTROL AND FLEXIBILITY REGARDING DISCIPLINE.

-The General Assembly of North Carolina enacts:

-SECTION 1.
+Sponsors: Referred to: April 7, 2011 1 A BILL TO BE ENTITLED 2 AN ACT TO REORGANIZE THE GENERAL STATUTES RELATING TO SCHOOL 3 DISCIPLINI E; PREVENT LITIGATION BY ADDING DEFINITIONS TO, AND 4 CLARIFYIN IG AMBIGUITIES IN, THE CURRENT LAW; CODIFY EXISTING CASE 5 LAW; ANI ND INCREASE LOCAL CONTROL AND FLEXIBILITY REGARDING 6 DISCIPLINI DISCIPLINE.
+7 The General Ass sembly of North Carolina enacts: 8 TION 1.
 G.S.
-115C-390 and 115C-391 are repealed.

-SECTION 2.
-Article 27 of the General Statutes is amended by adding the following new sections:
+115C-390 and G.S.
+115C-391 are repealed.
+9 SEC' TION 2.
+Article 27 of chapter 115C of the General Statutes is amended by 10 • wing new sections: 11 "§ 115C-390.1.

-"§ 115C-390.1.
 State policy and definitions.

-- (a) In order to create and maintain a safe and orderly school environment conducive to learning, school administrators and teachers need adequate tools to maintain good discipline in schools.
-However, the General Assembly also recognizes that removal of students from school, while sometimes necessary, can exacerbate behavioral problems, diminish academic achievement, and hasten school drop-out.
-School discipline must balance these interests, to provide a safe and productive learning environment, to continually teach students to respect themselves, others, and property; and to conduct themselves in a manner that fosters their own learning and the learning of those around them. - (b) The following definitions apply in this section: - Alternative education services.
-Part or full-time programs, wherever situated, providing direct or computer-based instruction that allow a student to progress in one or more core academic courses.
-Alternative education services include programs established by the local board of education in conformity with G.S.
-115C-105.47A and local board of education regulations. - (2) Corporal punishment.
-The intentional infliction of physical pain upon the body of a student as a disciplinary measure. - (3) Educational property.
-Any school building or bus, school campus, grounds, recreational area, athletic field, or other property of a local school administrative unit under the control of any local board of education or charter school. - (4) Expulsion.
-The indefinite exclusion of a student from school enrollment for disciplinary purposes.
+12 (a) In order to create and maintain a safe and orderly school environment conducive to 13 - officials and teachers need adequate tools to maintain good discipline in 14 schools.
+However, the General Assembly also recognizes that removal of students from school, 15 while sometimes necessary, can exacerbate behavioral problems, diminish academic 16 achievement, and hasten school dropout.
+School discipline must balance these interests to 17 provide a safe and productive learning environment, to continually teach students to respect 18 themselves, others, and property, and to conduct themselves in a manner that fosters their own 19 learning of those around them.
+20 following definitions apply in this Article: 21 (1) Alternative education services. - Part or full-time programs, wherever 22 situated, providing direct or computer-based instruction that allow a student 23 to progress in one or more core academic courses.
+Alternative education 24 services include programs established by the local board of education in 25 (2) conformity with G.S.
+115C-105.47A and local board of education policies.
+26 (2) Corporal punishment. - The intentional infliction of physical pain upon the 27 (2) body of a student as a disciplinary measure.
+28 29 (3) Educational property. - Any school building or bus, school campus, 30 grounds, recreational area, athletic field, or other property under the control of any local board of education or charter school.
+31 (4) Expulsion. - The indefinite exclusion of a student from school enrollment 32 (4) for disciplinary purposes.
+33 (5) Firearm. - Any of the following: 33 (3) i nearm.
+They of the following.
+1 1880 1 80 1888 100 80 1880 100 100 1880 100 1880